SVijayB/URLShortener/README.md

 ## Contributing

-To contribute to Steam_WebScrapper, fork the repository, create a new branch and send us a pull request.
+To contribute to URLShortener, fork the repository, create a new branch and send us a pull request.
 Make sure you read [CONTRIBUTING.md](https://github.com/1StranGe/URLShortener/blob/master/docs/CONTRIBUTING.md) before sending us Pull requests.

 Also, thanks for contributing to Open-source!